gocd/docs.go.cd/content/advanced_usage/ui_testing.md

 5. Click 'Stop' to stop the service.
 6. Click 'OK' to finish.

-The next step is to start the Go agent as an application.
+The next step is to start the GoCD agent as an application.

 1. Click on Start &rarr; All Programs &rarr; Go Agent &rarr; Run Go Agent.
-2. To get the Go agent to start every time you log in, copy the Run Go Agent shortcut to the Startup folder of your start menu.
+2. To get the GoCD agent to start every time you log in, copy the Run Go Agent shortcut to the Startup folder of your start menu.

 ## Linux